encoredev/encore/docs/tutorials/uptime.md

 export default new Service("monitor");
 ```

-This is how you create microservices with Encore.
+This is how you create define services with Encore.
 Encore will now consider files in the `monitor` directory and all its subdirectories as part of the `monitor` service.

 🥐 In the `monitor` directory, create a file named `ping.ts`.